This post may contain affiliate links.

 What do you think about cruising?
 If you think it’s just for rich, old people who enjoy dinner dances, you’d be wrong, these days there is a ship for everyone with diverse facilities and varied levels of formality.

 We ate whenever and wherever we chose and wore jeans every day while enjoying adventurous ship-board activities.
 We have also tried multi-stop cruises with another cruise line, we don’t recommend these as a way of seeing the world and didn’t enjoy the experience.

-Finding Cheap Cruises Relies Heavily on Your Flexibility.
+Finding Cheap Cruises Relies Heavily on Your Flexibility

 We booked our second cruise at just over $329 each, under $30 per night.
 The next week the price dropped again, our family of four would have saved another $100 by waiting that little bit longer.
-Still, we’re happy, we got a great deal!

 We have been using Relocation or Repositioning cruises.
 More on those later.

-Look For Special Offers and Upgrades
+Look For Special Offers and Upgrades on Cruises

-The deal we eventually took was a kids cruise for free offer.
-We also qualified for a cheap cabin upgrade, for an extra $4/night we have an outside family cabin with its own balcony.
+The deal we eventually took on our first cruise was a kids cruise for free offer.
+On our second we qualified for a cheap cabin upgrade and for an extra $4/night we had an outside family cabin with its own balcony.

 You WILL spend money on board, those credits come in very handy.
-You will also see discounted prices for returning customers, OAPs, service personnel, all sorts of variables.
+You will also see discounted prices for returning customers, OAPs, service personnel and many other variables.
 You need to find the best combination of discounts for your party.